bstefanescu/qutejs/web/doc/docs/introduction.md

 Though, you can still integrate **redux** like state managers with Qute if needed.
 * Accepts both xml and jsx like attribute binding notations.
 * Provides a message bus between components: solve edge case problems like communicating between components in different roots.
 * DOM updates are optimized.
-In theory, updates should be very fast - no reconciliation is needed.
-Only nodes listening for changes are updated.  \
+Updates are very fast - no reconciliation is needed.
+Only nodes listening for changes are updated.
-Though, no benchmarks are available yet.
 * **ES6** compliant.
 * **MIT** License.